Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs.md

 					challenge is the tech take on writing and working together towards the goal while posting on our own blogs.
 				</p>
-				// Update the link to a challenge blog post if any
+				// Update the link to a challenge blog post.
+If there is no blog post, comment out the paragraph.
 				<p>
 					Learn more about this challenge in{' '}
 					<a href="https://dev.to/virtualcoffee/blogging-2023-monthly-challenge-3kng">